haakenlid/hken.no/pages/blog/velkomstbilag/index.md

 ## About the project

 A special edition of Universitas.
-Since it was a one-off design, I played around with diagonal typography and some unusual layouts.
+Since it was a one-off design, I played around with diagonal typography and some unusual typesetting ideas and layouts.